thomas-lehericy/Hanabi-discard/Strategies.md

+# No clue in the bank

+a- If Alice has no play-hinted card and no remaining clue.
+She thus MUST discard.
+ * If she has a known trash card, she MAY discard it.
+This will be interpreted as a trash discard, that does not give any information.
+ * If she has a known trash card, she MAY discard another, non-known trash card.
+This will be interpreted as a play hint.
+ * ??
+If she has NO known trash card, she MUST discard her card that is most likely to be trash, or a card decided through a known procedure - other players should have had the opportunity to save said card beforehand.
+This MUST NOT be interpreted as a play hint.
+(The players should do their best to avoid this situation.)

+b- Players who anticipate this behavior and notice that it will lead to the discard of a CRITICAL card MUST prevent this situation from happening, by trash discards or other means.

+# There are no playable cards

+We do not want to keep giving trash clues: this would exhaust the clue bank without bringing in any new card.
+Trash discards SHOULD be preferred to trash clues when the game is poor in playable cards.

+??
+Consider situations where no trash discard can be safely given ??

 # Letting the hint tick

 a- Alice gives a play-hint in slot x.
 Bob and Cathy both have a playable card in slot x.